Indian reservation: Rise of Indian removal policy (1830–1868)

-The passage of the Indian Removal Act of 1830 marked the systematization of a U.S. federal government policy of forcibly moving Native populations away from European-populated areas.
+The passage of the Indian Removal Act of 1830 marked the systematization of a U.S. federal government policy of moving Native populations away from European-populated areas, whether forcibly or voluntarily.

-One example was the Five Civilized Tribes, who were removed from their native lands in the southern United States and moved to modern-day Oklahoma, in a mass migration that came to be known as the Trail of Tears.
+One example was the Five Civilized Tribes, who were removed from their historical homelands in the Southeastern United States and moved to Indian Territory, in a forced mass migration that came to be known as the Trail of Tears.
 Some of the lands these tribes were given to inhabit following the removals eventually became Indian reservations.

-In 1851, the United States Congress passed the Indian Appropriations Act which authorized the creation of Indian reservations in modern-day Oklahoma.
-Relations between settlers and natives had grown increasingly worse as the settlers encroached on territory and natural resources in the West.
+In 1851, the United States Congress passed the Indian Appropriations Act which authorized the creation of Indian reservations in Indian Territory (which became Oklahoma).
+Relations between white settlers and Natives had grown increasingly worse as the settlers encroached on territory and natural resources in the West.

 Forced assimilation (1868–1887)

 In 1868, President Ulysses S. Grant pursued a "Peace Policy" as an attempt to avoid violence.
 The policy included a reorganization of the Indian Service, with the goal of relocating various tribes from their ancestral homes to parcels of lands established specifically for their inhabitation.
-The policy called for the replacement of government officials by religious men, nominated by churches, to oversee the Indian agencies on reservations in order to teach Christianity to the native tribes.
+The policy called for the replacement of government officials by religious men, nominated by churches, to oversee the Indian agencies on reservations in order to teach Christianity to the Native American tribes.
 The Quakers were especially active in this policy on reservations.

 The policy was controversial from the start.
 Reservations were generally established by executive order.
 In many cases, white settlers objected to the size of land parcels, which were subsequently reduced.
 A report submitted to Congress in 1868 found widespread corruption among the federal Native American agencies and generally poor conditions among the relocated tribes.

 Many tribes ignored the relocation orders at first and were forced onto their limited land parcels.
 Enforcement of the policy required the United States Army to restrict the movements of various tribes.
 The pursuit of tribes in order to force them back onto reservations led to a number of wars with Native Americans which included some massacres.
 The most well-known conflict was the Sioux War on the northern Great Plains, between 1876 and 1881, which included the Battle of Little Bighorn.
 Other famous wars in this regard included the Nez Perce War and the Modoc War, which marked the last conflict officially declared a war.

 By the late 1870s, the policy established by President Grant was regarded as a failure, primarily because it had resulted in some of the bloodiest wars between Native Americans and the United States.
 By 1877, President Rutherford B. Hayes began phasing out the policy, and by 1882 all religious organizations had relinquished their authority to the federal Indian agency.